tanachoo/GCN/README.md

 ## NOTE
 Need to change code slightly between test and main modes on.
 To switch these two mode, just turn on/off the commemt out codes below in the main script.
+Default is **TEST mode**.
 `#only activate when test sample data`